 Ethical Considerations

-Polymarket allows gambling on war, including conflicts involving Russia and Ukraine, the United States and Venezuela, Pakistan and India, and the genocide in Gaza.
+Polymarket allows gambling on war, including conflicts involving Russia and Ukraine, the United States and Venezuela, Pakistan and India, and the war in Gaza.

-You could argue that using Polymarket supports harmful betting on human suffering.
+You could argue that using Polymarket supports harmful betting on potential human suffering.

 Is Polymarket Safe for Beginners?